-The expected cost effectiveness of the climate adaptation practices is fully supported by the Government of Barbados and the targeted climate change adaptations are in concert with best practice in the areas of drip irrigation, built organic soils with compost and mulch and protected agriculture systems.
+The expected cost effectiveness of the climate adaptation practices is fully supported by the Government of Barbados and the targeted climate change adaptations are in concert with best practice in the areas-increased production of drip irrigation, built organic soils with compost and mulch and protected agriculture systems.
 The project targets water use efficiency, enabled by the integration of renewable energy and other technologies for efficiency and cost effectiveness.

-Taken all together the climate adaptation practices are from the most highly recommended sources of climate resilience in farming systems and are highly relevant to the adaptive capacities for building resilience in the farming system in the project area with improved livelihoods security, income generation and employment over the longer term.
-It is expected that with improved adaptive capacities in the farming systems, particularly in water security and built resilience in land and soil, the current production levels of average 40-50 % of expected yields in vegetables, tomatoes, fruits and sweet potato could be significantly improved due to the year-round water security and other built resilience.
+Taken all together the climate adaptation practices are from the most highly recommended sources of climateresilience in farming systems and are highly relevant to the adaptive capacities for building resilience in the farming system in the project area with improved livelihoods security, income generation and employment over the longer term.
+It is expected that with improved adaptive capacities in the farming systems, particularly in water security and built resilience in land and soil, the current-disease-free tissue culture sweet potato plants.
+The current production levels of average 40-50 % of expected yields in vegetables, tomatoes, -fruits and sweet potato could be significantly improved due to the year-round water security and other built resilience.
+Table 4: Barbados Agricultural Produce Imports 2021 importsProduct